Student Services & Special Education

 The IEP Process

-Approximately how many students in the district have IEPs?
+About how many students in the district have IEPs?

 The national average is between 10-15% of the entire student population and EUSD falls within this average.